alberto-lazari/masters-thesis/chapters/implementation.typ

 It is also worth noting that the _registry_ component is mostly publicly accessible using Android APIs, making a full re-implementation is unnecessary.
-Instead, only few specific aspects of the registry are included inside the _management core_ and _state model_, to address the limited specific needs required by the virtual model.
+Instead, only few specific aspects of the registry are included inside the _state model_, to address the limited specific needs required by the virtual model.

 The following subsections detail the design requirements for each component of the virtual permission model,